Welcome to the New Shape Of Our College

 Who will have authority for each degree programme?

 The outer years of a degree programme will ultimately decide the School in which a programme sits.
-The College will provide centralised governance and administration via the Hub for Academic Practice and Scholarship to ensure consistency across the College.
+The College will provide centralised governance and administration via the Life Sciences Support Team to ensure consistency across the College.
 A review of all UG programmes is planned for the near future, and this will be cognizant of the new structures.

 What plans are there for PGT programmes?